 If you find yourself wondering if you do have an intolerance to alcohol, this is something that can be discussed with your primary care physician at your next appointment.
 Your doctor would be able to provide you with a better understanding and appropriate recommendations.

-An alcohol intolerance does not necessarily warrant a visit to your doctor, however it should be discussed with them at your next visit.
+Having a slight intolerance to alcohol or particular ingredients in alcoholic beverages might not need a trip to a doctor, however it should be discussed with them at your next visit.
 If any pain is experienced, contacting your doctor would be appropriate as this is an unusual characteristic of alcohol intolerance.

 There is no known cure for an alcohol intolerance.
 A piece of living with an alcohol intolerance would be knowing if the reaction occurs with any form or alcohol, or if it can be tied to a specific ingredient such as wheat or grapes.

 If you are able to tie your intolerance to specific ingredients, the recommendation would likely be to avoid forms of alcohol that contain that ingredient.
 If you are unable to narrow the intolerance down to a specific ingredient, it is likely that the recommendation would be to avoid alcohol all together.

 With that being said, since the symptoms associated with alcohol intolerance are mild, a person may choose to continue drinking despite the negative consequences they experience afterwards.

 Just to note, continuing to drink alcohol despite experiencing negative consequences is a common characteristic among alcoholics.
 If you can relate to that statement, it may be worth considering if your drinking behaviors are problematic and if healthy changes can be made.

 Do you flush red in your face when drinking?
 Does alcohol sometimes or always cause you to suffer from nausea, headaches, hives and an increased pulse rate?
 Then you may be suffering from what is known as 'Asian Flush'.
 An embarrassing and debilitating condition, Asian Flush can now be cured, for more Click Here!